ssebs/ssebs-www/content/blog/mmpguieditor.md

 ## Creating a basic GUI
 <img style="float:right;" src="https://raw.githubusercontent.com/ssebs/go-mmp/main/res/GUIScreenshot.png" width="400px" alt="Mini Macro Pad Screenshot">

 To recreate (and improve) my Tkinter GUI from my old Python code, I got to work using a `GridWithColumns` container along with some `Buttons`.
-I used the same Config file as before (`yaml`), and parsed it into a structure.
+I used the same Config file as before, and parsed it.
 From there, I went through the list of Macros and made a button for each one.

 Here's a snippet of the code, but check out the [full file](https://github.com/ssebs/go-mmp/blob/main/views/macro_runner_view.go) to read more.